Politics and government of the Dutch Republic: Zeeland

-The form of government of Zeeland was almost identical to that of Holland.
-It had six representative cities: Middelburg, Vlissingen, Ter Veere, Zierikzee, Goes and Tholen.
-William the Silent had bought the Marquisate of Veere and Flushing in 1582, giving him the right to appoint the government (regents) in the first three cities, and making him First Noble (actually the only noble) in the province.He thus controlled four of the seven votes, and thus the province.
+The States thus consisted of the Nobility and six cities.
+Decisions were made by majority vote.
+As mentioned above, the Oranges controlled the Noble vote and two of the cities of Vlissingen and Ter Veere, they had three votes in all.
+With that they could usually control the province.
 William the Silent had been promised the countship of Holland and Zeeland before his death.
 This was not granted to his heirs.
 However, this was another version of it, writ small, and a thorn in the side of the regents of Holland from that day to the end of the Republic.

+The offices of First Noble and Stadholder of Zeeland are synonymous with the Princes of Orange after 1558.
+They usually had a local representative in Middelburg to act as their representative ("representative of the First Noble in the States of Zeeland").
+The representative also represented the First Noble in the Zeeland Committee of Delegated Councillors and in the admiralty.
+He had the right to speak first in the Zeeland colleges.
+He appointed the bailiff and the members of the magistracy of Veere and Vlissingen on the proposal of the chief magistrate for the First Noble as marquis.
+In addition, he had the right to appoint positions in the Zeeland domains.

+In addition, the First Noble is represented in the Provincial Court of Audit and by a third member in the States of Walcheren.

+The list of the Representatives of the First Noble in the Provincial Audit Office is as follows:

+Utrecht

 Utrecht had a States consisting of the cities of Utrecht, Amersfort, Montfoort, Rhenen and Wijk, as well as the Clergy, as the province had been governed by its bishop in the Middle Ages.
+After the Dutch Revolt the Clergy became the Reformed Church clergy of the province.

+Gelderland

 Guelders' States included delegates from Arnhem, Den Bommel, Doesburg, Elburg, Groenlo, Hardewijk, Hattern, Lochem, Nijmegen, and the Nobility, which was very numerous there.

+Groningen

 Groningen functioned as a city-state based on the city of Groningen.
 All representation flowed through there.

+Overijssel

 Overijssel had a States consisting of three representative towns, Deventer, Kampen, and Zwolle, as well as the Nobility.